ebruchez/ebruchez.github.io/_drafts/2021-02-xx- Restoring an Oliver 5.md

 ![Broken escapement tooth](/assets/posts/restoring-oliver5/2x/IMG_0939.jpg){:standalone}

 This would prevent the machine from working properly.
 Luckily, I found a kind typewriter collector who provided me with a replacement part.
-I removed the "spaceship" assembly and replaed the wheel.
+I removed the "spaceship" assembly and replaced the wheel.
 Success!

+## Restoration

+xxx

 ## Spring